braingeneers/SpikeCanvas-EphysPipeline/QUICK_START.md

 - On Linux: `sudo systemctl start docker`

 ### Error: "No such file or directory: ~/.aws/credentials"
-- You need to configure AWS credentials
-- Run: `aws configure` (if you have AWS CLI)
+- The interactive script will prompt you for AWS credentials
-- Or set environment variables:
+- Or set environment variables before running docker-compose:
   ```bash
   export AWS_ACCESS_KEY_ID="your-key"
   export AWS_SECRET_ACCESS_KEY="your-secret"